Larusu/forex_dashboard/README.md

 [Chart.js](https://www.chartjs.org/) (plus the financial and Luxon adapters), loaded directly from a CDN.
 There are no local dependencies to install.

+## About

+This is a group project developed for the subject **IT Infrastructure and Network Technologies**.

 ## Features

 - **Current value** — live rate for any base/target pair, with daily change, 7-day high/low, and a volatility readout.